owejow/nixvim-config/README.md

 inside the window can be defined inside the extraConfigLua declaration.

 Todo:  create a pull request for this plugin for [Nixvim](<https://github.com/nix-community/nixvim>)

+### Adding Prettier Code Folding

+Integrated the [nvim-ufo](https://github.com/kevinhwang91/nvim-ufo) plugin into configuration.
+Nixvim natively supports this plugin.
+Added the file ./config/utils/nvim-ufo.nix.
+Used sample configuration provided in the repo as a starting point.
+Folding is much prettier than the default nvim method.

+- todo: understand how to configure LSP based folding rather than tree-sitter based folding.

+- todo: get preview of code under fold to work as expected

+- todo: explore custimizations for specifically used languages